azavea/climate-change-api/README.rst

 Loading Computed Historic Aggregated Data
 '''''''''''''''''''''''''''''''''''''''''

 Some indicators rely on comparison to aggregated values computed from historic observations.
+Because the aggregated data is based on historic readings and requires processing a large amount data to generate a relatively small result, these historic observations have been pre-computed and stored in a Django fixture.

 To load pre-computed historic aggregated values from the fixture::

     ./scripts/console django loaddata historic_averages

-To rebuild the fixture of computed historic aggreated values, first load cities into the database.
+To rebuild the fixture of computed historic aggregated values, first load cities into the database.
-Then run the manageent command to query for historic data from a remote server, aggregate the values, and load them into the HistoricAverageClimateData model.
+Then run the management command to query for historic data from a remote server, aggregate the values, and load them into the HistoricAverageClimateData model.
 Note that this will first delete any existing HistoricAverageClimateData objects from the local database::